dminkovski/azure-api-management-widget-apimtest/Readme.md

 ## Getting Started

+**Developer Notes**
+The source files of the `@azure/api-management-custom-widgets-tools` package are temporarily included in this repo.
+Since it's a separate package, it must be built first before the steps below will work.
+- Open a terminal window in the `@azure/api-management-custom-widgets-tools` folder.
+- Run `npm install`
+- Run `npm run build`
+- The first time you do this you may receive an error.
+The Build script attempts to update the packages for the widget project (you'll see why below)

+- When making changes to the widget tools package code, ("src" folder), you must again run `npm run build` to compile and roll-up the code and update the dependencies for the widget project.

 To get started with the custom widget project boilerplate, follow these steps:

 1. Clone this repository to your local development environment.